avl/noatun/docs/docs.md

 In this example, none of the messages can be deleted.
 Even though none of the values written by Event1 remain in the database, the value "1", written to field A, was later read by Event2.
-Any value subsequently written by Event2 (i.e, the write to Field B) might depend on the value read from field A. In fact, it is highly likely that the value written to field B depends on what wa read from field A. Otherwise, the implementation of Event2 should just be changed to eliminate an apparently useless read.
+Any value subsequently written by Event2 (i.e, the write to Field B) might depend on the value read from field A. In fact, it is highly likely that the value written to field B depends on what was read from field A. Otherwise, the implementation of Event2 should just be changed to eliminate an apparently useless read.

 Noatun tracks this type of information flow dependency between events, and will thus _not_ prune Event1 in this case.